ozeiasrocha/ozeiasrocha/README.md

 - 👋 Hi, I’m @ozeiasrocha, developer and chef.
 - 🔭 I’m currently working with Javascript and DBA on Betha Systems (public administration).
 - 👀 I’m interested in collaborate and lean.
-- 🌱 I’m currently learning python, react an groovy.
+- 🌱 I’m currently learning python, react and groovy.
 - 💞️ I’m looking to collaborate on some projects.
 - 📫 How to reach me ozeiasrocha@hotmail.com.